Yews to Eucalypts

 Mary Alice Mohan, Ireland to South Africa to Australia.

-Mary was baptised in the local family church of St Mary’s Drogheda.
+Mary was born on the 1st of July 1872.
+She was baptised at 3 days of age (4 July) in the local family church of St Mary’s Drogheda.
 Her parents James Mohan of Drogheda and Bridget Duffy also of Drogheda.
 I will note here that both the Mohan and Duffy family names are connected historically with Drogheda and Dublin.
 James’s occupation was that of a blacksmith.
 James and Bridget had seven known children.
 I say that because there may be more.
 Mary Alice Mohan (b.
 1872), Joseph Mohan (b.
 1873), James Mohan (b.
 1875), Francis Mohan (b.
 1877), Peter Mohan (b.
 1879), Isabella Mohan (b.
 1884), Alphonsa Mohan (b.
 1887).
 From what I can ascertain from records they lived mostly at Mill Mount Terrace in Drogheda in those earliest years.
 Later the family (and at the time of James death in 1898) were living in Coola Street in Drogheda.
 One of their neighbours in Coola Street would have been the Burke family.
 Tom Burke the famous Irish revolutionary and sportsman was only a little boy when the Mohan family were there.
 He would go on to form the Drogheda branch of the Ireland Volunteers.
 His little brother Christopher (also a revolutionary and hunger striker) was a baby when James Mohan died.
-Like the Mohan’s they would lose their comfortable early life on Coola Street with the death of their father in his forties and the loss of the family income and would have to move away to cheaper accommodation.
-The Mohan’s would have known of Tom and Christopher Burke and their family with it being probable that their sympathies ran alike.
+Like the Mohan’s, they lost their comfortable early life on Coola Street.
+Their father died in his forties.
+The loss of the family income forced them to move away to cheaper accommodation.
+The Mohan’s likely knew Tom and Christopher Burke and their family.
+It is probable that their sympathies were similar.

 By the time of the 1901 census, Bridget Mohan and four of her children had relocated to 61.8 Lower Gardiner Street, North Dock in Dublin North (north of the river Liffey).
 This was an area that included tenement buildings.
 It was in one of these tenement buildings that the Mohan’s now resided.
 They rented two rooms with the five of them living there.
 Mary Alice was 25, Isabella was 17.
 Francis 23 had assumed head of house.
 Alphonsa 14 was a scholar.
 Bridget marked as married, 50 years of age.
 Francis gave his trade as blacksmith which had been the same as his father.
-They could all read and right and except for Bridget they spoke Irish and English.
-These were not the only family that Bridget had, the area of North Dublin which was well represented by Mohans.
-28 October 1902, Thomas Mohan of 42 Lower Gardiner Street Dublin married Alice Byrne also of 42 Lower Gardiner St Dublin.
-Thomas gave his father’s name as Sylvester Mohan and his mother as Anne Coyle.
-Bernard Mohan and his family (daughter Catherine Mohan) at 44 Lower Gardiner Street.
-She married Hugh Jackson (Bookbinder) 14 February 1900 her father Bernard’s occupation was recorded as a Manager.
-I think Bernard might have been a brother to James Mohan Snr (Bridget’s late husband.)
+They could all read and write and except for Bridget they spoke Irish and English.

 • Mohan Isabella Lr.
 Gardiner Street North Dock Dublin 17 F Drogheda Traveller – Boots, Roman Catholic Read and write Irish and English Daughter Not Married